Story

 April 1995 | Volume 46, Issue 2

-On the morning of April 13,1945, as we were whacking away at the slowly thawing earth with our picks and shovels, our Vertrauensmann dashed up.
+On the morning of April 13,1945, as we were whacking away at the slowly thawing earth with our picks and shovels, our Vertrauensmann (intermediary with the Germans) dashed up.
 “President Roosevelt died yesterday,” he told us breathlessly.

-The Vertrauensmann was an American POW chosen by the guards, largely because of his command of the German language, to act as an intermediary between them and the prisoners.
+The Vertrauensmann was an American POW chosen by the guards, largely because of his command of the German language.
 He stayed with the guards in their hut and had access to their radio.
 He was therefore an excellent and reliable source of information.